twisted-nematic57/AMSPlusPlus/quickzoom_and_spinner/README_spinner.txt

 II.
 USAGE

+It's recommended to launch Spinner as a keyboard program.
+(The included file `kbdprgm5.89p` integrates Spinner and Quickzoom into one key combination.)

 When Spinner is launched, it will switch to the Graph Screen and display the current `eyeθ` value in the status line.